Updated June 16, 2023

 How will this Technology help you in Career Growth?

 The growing applications and interest in the field of natural language processing have created various opportunities for professionals specializing in Machine Learning, Computational Linguistics, and Data Science.
-Big companies like Google, Facebook, Forte group, Sony Ericsson, Merrill Lynch, British Airways, Sainsbury, J.P.
+Big companies like Google, Facebook, Forte Group, Sony Ericsson, Merrill Lynch, British Airways, Sainsbury, J.P.
 Morgan, Celtic, American Express, Ernst & Young, and many more hire natural language processing analysts and experts.

 NLP scientists, NLP engineers, NLP architects, NLP applied research scientists, cognitive data scientists, voice artists, and many others are involved in various job roles related to Natural Language Processing.
 The average salary for jobs related to natural language processing ranges from $76,343 per year to $142,912 per year.

 If you are interested in interacting with computing systems and have programming and linguistic knowledge, learning, natural language processing is valuable.
 Moreover, due to an increase in data and the need to interact with computers, the need for natural language processing is increasing day by day, and various job opportunities are coming into the market with handsome packages.
 Therefore there is a great scope of NLP in the future.

 This has been a guide to What is NLP.
 Here we discussed the basic concepts, scope, skills, career growth, and advantages of NLP.
 You can also go through our other suggested articles to learn more –